 -Paint brush, painter tape and spackling paste (already owned)

-Before installing the tile sheets, use a level with pencil to develop guidelines for sticking your faux tile against the wall.
+Before installing the faux subway backsplash, use a level with pencil to develop guidelines for sticking your faux tile against the wall.

-Cut out a cardboard template for the outlet (if your outlets are the same size, this can be reused).
+Cut out a cardboard template for outlets (if your outlets are the same size, this can be reused).
 Then pencil in dots of the general size/placement on tile paper.
 Finally, draw the full rectangle on tile paper and carefully cut out hole with a utility knife.

 When smoothing on the peel & stick tile sheets, press across the middle first.
-Then work your way down and up until you have pressed out all air bubbles.
+Then slowly work your way down and up until you have pressed out all air bubbles and tile sheet is secure to wall.

 Make the most of your tile sheets.
 We had 18 inches in height to cover from countertop to cabinet, and were able to do a full row of 12”x12” sheets, then cut and use 1/2 of the tile sheets for the upper 6”.

-We selected thin plastic lattice molding to edge our new backsplash.
-My husband cut the molding to size (use a saw or dremel) and hammer nails to the wall (countersink so they go in past the molding).
+We selected a thin plastic lattice molding to edge our new backsplash.
+My husband cut the molding to size (you can use a saw or dremel) and hammer nails to the wall (countersink so they go in past the molding).
 I filled the holes with spackling paste and sanded after it dried.
 Then I painted the molding with leftover white paint from our walls.

-I’m happy we went with the white subway tile with grey grout look.
+From several feet away our tiles look real, because the tile sheets have a raised look with high gloss.
+When I stand 2 feet away from the backsplash and stare I can see lines from the tile paper.
+We went with the white subway backsplash with grey grout look.
 It feels very neutral and timeless, but still adds character and texture to the kitchen.